null

 What Else Can I Make with Boudin?

 One simple and downright delicious way to enjoy boudin is to make boudin balls.
-Just take the sausage out of its casing, roll it into balls, bread 'em, and deep fry 'em until they’re perfectly crisp.
-They’re great on their own, but even better dipped in a creole mustard sauce.
+Just take the sausage out of its casing, roll it into balls, bread ’em with Louisiana Fish Fry Seasoned Fish Fry 10oz for extra crunch, and deep fry ’em until they’re perfectly crisp.
+They’re great on their own, but even better dipped in Louisiana Fish Fry Remoulade Sauce 10.5oz.

 How to Cook Boudin on the Stove

-Cooking boudin on the stove is the way to go if you're lookin' for quick cookin' with loads of flavor.
-Turn your burner medium and put your preferred pan to cook with on top.
-If you're usin' a gas grill, or electric either work.
+Cookin’ boudin on the stove is the way to go if you're lookin' for quick cookin' with loads of flavor.
+Turn your burner to medium and put your preferred pan on top.
+If you're usin' a gas or electric stove, either works.

-Place the sausage links directly in the pan for that crispy casing, you can start the burner on high and switch to medium or low to finish cooking it.
-Cook 'em for about 2-5 minutes per side until they reach 160°F inside.
+Place the sausage links directly in the pan for that crispy casing – start on high, then switch to medium or low to finish.
+Cook ’em for about 2-5 minutes per side until they reach 160°F inside.
+Season with Slap Ya Mama Original Blend Cajun Seasoning 16oz for a bold kick.

 How to Boil Boudin

-Boilin' or poachin' boudin is the way to go if y'all wanna keep the outside tender while still makin' sure it's cooked through.
-Start by fillin' up a big ol' stockpot with water.
-A nice sauté pan works too.
-Toss in some seasonin' like salt, pepper, and a good dash of Cajun spice to give it that extra kick.
-Bring that water to a rolling boil and gently add your sausage links, makin' sure each one is fully submerged.
-Turn the heat down to a simmer and let 'em cook for about 10-15 minutes.
-Check the temperature with a meat thermometer; once it hits 160°F, your boudin is ready to serve up or mix into your favorite dish.
+Boilin’ or poachin’ boudin keeps the outside tender while makin' sure it's cooked through.
+Fill a big ol’ stockpot with water – a nice sauté pan works too.
+Toss in seasonin’ like salt, pepper, and Louisiana Fish Fry Cajun Seasoning 8oz for extra flavor.
+Bring to a rollin’ boil, gently add your sausage links, and ensure they’re fully submerged.
+Turn down to a simmer and cook for 10-15 minutes until 160°F inside.

 How to Roast Boudin

-Roastin' boudin is perfect if you want that crispy skin on the outside.
-Start by preheatin' your oven to 300°F. Lay your boudin links on a lightly oiled sheet pan or roastin' pan, keepin' 'em spaced apart so they cook evenly.
-Pop 'em in the oven and let 'em roast for about 20 minutes, flippin' each link every five minutes or so.
-Once they hit that magic 160°F on your thermometer, they're ready to enjoy.
-That crispy outside with the flavorful inside will be just right.
+Roastin’ boudin is perfect if you want that crispy skin.
+Preheat your oven to 300°F. Lay your boudin links on a lightly oiled sheet pan or roastin’ pan, spaced apart for even cookin’.
+Pop ’em in and roast for about 20 minutes, flippin’ every 5 minutes.
+Once they hit 160°F, they're ready.
+Rub with Ragin’ Cajun Chicken and Gator Seasoning 8oz before roastin’ for a zesty twist.

 How to Grill Boudin